Forlag: Forlaget Spring

 Memoirs do not delve into the writing so deeply, he states: “Recalling past events from one's life, gruesome events or unhappy childhood episodes rarely turns into writing other than anecdotes.
 To give life to an event requires it indlæjres in the time of the story.
 Literature as a space, a framed space. ”

 Essay as a way of life.
-Carnera describes her own writing well here, too is is far from anecdotal, but rather thinking in realtime, where something is at stake, and where the twists and turns of the brain are articulated through the "digestive process" of writing.
+Carnera describes her own writing well here, too the material moisture meter shows you the is far from anecdotal, but rather thinking in realtime, where something is at stake, and where the twists and turns of the brain are articulated through the "digestive process" of writing.
 Carnera is an outstanding writer, but it is the proximity of life and art, pen and head, that really sets him apart.

 In the introductory chapter to his latest book Experience on the edge, which can be considered as a kind of instruction manual for the essays – call it a manifesto, if you will – he elaborates on his thoughts on the essay.
 He asks the reader to follow him on the journey as co-writing when he further asks us to "try to regard the essay as a form of migratory life – the writing practice of the essay as a way of living and thus a way of exploring other values, ways of using oneself, being alive".

 The writing experience.
 It is also this investigative writing business, in which he tries out thought writing by twisting words and pictures, that Carnera comes closest to his own description of essayism.
 The fact that writing is not about dosing over something you can before, but about exploring what you do not master but are curious about, is also the setting Carnera writes these texts with.
 Writing is an experience, a journey through unfamiliar landscapes, a discovery of something that did not exist before you, at least not in this form.